Guidelines | How to Suggest a DLD | Group Administrators | Affiliation | Chatroom | Current Staff Openings

 At the trilling of her mother’s voice, the young girl in question looked up from her ladybugs.
 She had been watching them flutter with a vitality that decreased with the amount of oxygen in the sealed glass jar.
 Slowly, the spotted prisoners had drifted downward, coming to a defeated rest at the bottom.

 The sounds of a cart wheeling up the path prodded at the windows frosted over with ice.
 Placing her hand on the glass, Lizzie watched as the white spider webs melted slowly, leaving a hole through which to see.
-However, before she could wipe her hand on her heavy winter skirts,
+However, before she could wipe her hand on her heavy winter skirts, a single, booming knock sounded at the door.

 Saving Ladybugs by *GuinevereToGwen